-Management believes that having a focused brand prioritization strategy will permit the Corporation to capture market share in the segments and markets which are expected to deliver the most growth in value over the long term.
+Management believes that having a focused brand prioritization strategy will permit Corby to capture market share in the segments and markets that are expected to deliver the most growth in value over the long-term.
 Therefore, the Corporation's strategy is to focus its investments on, and leverage the long-term growth potential of, its key brands.
 As a result, Corby will continue to invest behind its brands to promote its premium offerings where it makes the most sense and drives the most value for shareholders.

-Brand prioritization requires an evaluation of each brand's potential to deliver upon this strategy, and facilitates Corby's marketing and sales teams' focus and resources allocation.
-Over the long term, management believes that effective execution of its strategy will result in value creation for shareholders.
-Recent disposal transactions (the March 2011 sale of the Seagram Coolers brand and the October 2011 sale of the Montréal bottling facility and certain non-core brands, discussed below) reflect this strategy by streamlining Corby's portfolio and thus refocusing resources on key brands.
+Brand prioritization requires an evaluation of each brand's potential to deliver upon this strategy, and facilitates Corby's marketing and sales teams' focus and resource allocation.
+Over the long-term, management believes that effective execution of its strategy will result in value creation for shareholders.
+Past disposal transactions reflect this strategy by streamlining Corby's portfolio and eliminating brands with below average performance trends, thus focusing resources on key brands.